Jeepers-Gitters/OXE_EAcc/README.md

  Changed parameters are taken into account after restart of script Sending of CDR, MAO and VoIP tickets from CPU also needs certain configuration on PABX side - see OXE's System Documentation
 # Run
- Start Powershell console (not recommended to run it in Windows Powershell ISE or Visual Studio Code) Set execution Policy for Powershell scripts on your PC or server so that you can run this script (See e.g. <https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-7.4>)
+ * Start Powershell console (not recommended to run it in Windows Powershell ISE or Visual Studio Code)
+ * Set execution Policy for Powershell scripts on your PC or server so that you can run this script (See e.g. <https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-7.4>)
- Run script .\yeacct
+ * Run script .\tabs24.ps1
- CDRs are stored in files with <MainCPUAddress> name and .cdr, .mao, .voip extensions
+ * CDRs are stored in files with "MainCPUAddress" as name and with .cdr .mao .voip as extensions.
+They gets appended on every start of the script.
 # To-Do
  * Ctrl-C processing inside the script for clean break
  * Spatial Redundancy support
  * Script signing for security
  * Windows Service mode (for automatic restart etc)
  * Test on Linux
 # Disclaimer
  This script is distributed "AS IT IS".
 Use it at your own risk.
 No immediate bug correction. no additional feature implementation guaranteed.